sweeneydavidj/sweeneydavidj.github.io/content/posts/2024-08-13-aws-rds-backup/index.md

 -   The second `rds:` indicates a system snapshot.
 -   A catalog of the EventIDs can be found here [AWS RDS Events](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_Events.Messages.html#USER_Events.Messages.snapshot).

-Next setup the Rule Target to propagate the event to Region-B:
+Next set up the Rule Target to propagate the event to Region-B:

 -   Set the `Target Type` to `EventBridge event bus`.
 -   Then `Event bus in different account or Region`.